marceltheshell/geoquest/README.md

 # geoquest
-Applying what we know to a side project during General Assembly
+Applying what have learned to a side project during General Assembly